 Many couples wonder if their intimate life is “normal” or “healthy.”
 Magazines and websites try to make sense of trends with surveys and suggestions about how often you should have sex, while friends quietly compare

-The World Health Organization defines sexual health as a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
-Sexual health requires
+The World Health Organization defines sexual health The WHO defines sexual health as a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction

 How many times have these words "I'm not in the mood" stopped you and your partner from getting intimate?
 There are many reasons Canadian couples start having less sex, especially as relationships mature.
 This not